SNodeC/snode.c/README.md

 The only version-critical dependencies are the C++ compilers.

-Either *GCC* or *clang* can be used but they need to be of a relatively up to date version because SNode.C uses some new C++20 features internally.
+Either *GCC* or *clang* can be used but they need to be of an up to date version because SNode.C uses some new C++20 features internally.

-- GCC 10.2
+- GCC 12.2
-- Clang 11.0
+- Clang 13.0

 ## Supported Systems and Hardware